Champion cyclist Ethan Boyes killed in San Francisco accident

-SAN FRANCISCO (KRON) — Ethan Boyes, a professional cyclist and champion sprinter in the sport, was killed in San Francisco this week, cycling officials told KRON4 Friday.
+SAN FRANCISCO (KRON) – Ethan Boyes, a professional cyclist and champion sprinter in the sport, was killed in San Francisco this week, cycling officials told Nexstar’s KRON on Friday.

 He was riding a bicycle at 4 p.m.
 Tuesday when a car struck him on Arguello Boulevard, near the Presidio Golf Course and the Presidio Loop trailhead, according to United States Park Police.